archdaily/archdaily.github.io/_posts/2017-02-02-archdaily-dev-team-workflow-manifest.markdown

 <img src="/images/team_architecture.png" alt="Team Architecture" class="full-image"/>

-In the graph above, it can be seen the general infrastructure of AD's dev team.
+The above graph shows the general infrastructure of AD's dev team.
 In general:

 * __CTO__: is the main leader of the team.
-This role is in charge of define the general work guidelines of the entire team and it's the connection between the company strategic decisions and how the dev team transforms those decisions into real software requirements.
+This role is in charge of defining the general work guidelines of the entire team and it's the connection between the company strategic decisions and how the dev team transforms those decisions into real software requirements.
 * __Lead Backend Developers__: these are the leaders of several software projects in the organization.
 This hierarchical representation of the team its due the high number of projects to manage and also the high number of developers in the team.
-This role allows to simplify the communication between stakeholders in each project and is a sane way for the CTO to have visibility on the entire team.
+This role allows to simplify the communication between stakeholders in each project and it's a sane way for the CTO to have visibility of the entire team.

 Next roles are very self-explanatory: